 The Audubon on Campus Program Gives Students The Reigns

-In March, Audubon officially launched its Audubon on Campus program, and it now has 20 established chapters and more than 50 in the process of being certified or represented by a Campus Ambassador.
+In March, Audubon officially launched its Audubon on Campus program, and it now has 100 campus chapters.
 This initiative provides educational, advocacy, networking, and career development opportunities in science and conservation to college and university campuses across the country.
 From campuses in Ventura County, California, to Holly Springs, Mississippi, young conservation leaders are taking action and cultivating their own paths in the environmental field.
 Some of the ways students in the Audubon on Campus program have engaged their communities include building native plant gardens, attending lobby days and advocating for polices that address climate change, and participate in community science projects like the Audubon Christmas Bird Count.